LasseKrarup/WeekManagementApp/README.md

 Some of the future work - but not all - is listed below.

-### Back-end
+### Backend API

-The entire back-end is yet to be implemented.
-It is the intention to design an [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) based back-end.
+The entire API for database handling is yet to be implemented.
+It might be built using [ASP.NET](https://dotnet.microsoft.com/apps/aspnet).

 ### Database

-The entire database model of this app is also to be implemented.
+The entire database part of this app is also to be implemented.
 What database to use has not yet been decided.
-It might be [mongoDB](https://mongodb.com).
+It might be [mongoDB](https://mongodb.com) or it might be something completely different.

 ### Custom lists feature